candoumbe/DataFilters/README.md

 #### Extending `IFIlter`s

-What to do you cannot use expression trees when querying your datasource ?
+What to do when you cannot use expression trees when querying your datasource ?
 Well, you can write your own method to render it duh !!!

 DataFilters.Queries[![Nuget](https://img.shields.io/nuget/v/DataFilters.Queries?color=blue)](https://www.nuget.org/packages/DataFilters.Queries) adds `ToWhere<T>()` extension
 method on top of [IFilter][class-ifilter] instance to convert